It’s the end of agencies as we know it.

 Step #4: Use problems to create upsell opportunities.
 Use solutions to widen the gap.

-Offer clients a solution to new problems.
+- Offer clients a solution to new problems.
 Present clients with a solution to their problems, make it easy to accept your help and desirable to do so.
+An easy way to upsell clients is offering pay-per-lead services generating high quality leads at a lower cost-per-lead than they’re used to paying.
+Clients pay a pre-determined amount for each lead you deliver.
+The leads should properly defined ahead of time.
+Clients pre-pay for a set number of leads.

 Your agency can be a specialist and generalist all at once